ICAS-Member local Area Networks

-The area networks act as local links between ICAS and its members, supporting the Institute’s strategic direction, relaying member feedback and delivering a calendar of exclusive events.
+The area networks act as local links between ICAS and its Members and Students, supporting the strategic direction, relaying feedback and delivering a calendar of exclusive events.

-The 22,000 members of ICAS form an international business network that spans industries and continents so, wherever you call home, you’re never far from a CA connection.
-Our UK local area networks are just one of the many ways in which we foster those bonds between our members.
+The 23,000 Members of ICAS form an international business network that spans industries and continents so, wherever you call home, you’re never far from a CA connection.
+Our UK local Area Networks are just one of the many ways in which we foster those bonds between our Members.

 In addition, the area networks form smaller communities within the wider, global membership, delivering a calendar of special events and opportunities to engage, inspire, inform and connect.